Don't Make These 7 Tree Trimming Mistakes: Pruning Tips for Bucks & Montgomery County

 When trees are first planted, they are already under a lot of stress as they go through the process of adapting to their new conditions.
 This is not the time to add stress by performing a tree pruning service.
 The only pruning cuts that should be made to “just planted” trees is on deadwood.
 Besides removing the deadwood, plan to wait one year until beginning pruning.

-When it comes to avoiding these tree pruning mistakes, it will be important to select the best tree pruning service in Bucks or Montgomery County.
+When it comes to avoiding these tree pruning mistakes, it will be important to select the best tree pruning service.

 Finding a reputable service will involve some research on your part but it’s important when it comes to feeling confident that you’ve made a wise choice.
 You should spend time on the website of any company that you’re considering and find out what they’re all about.
 Be sure to look for companies with Certified Arborists on staff.